Discovery Planning & Launch

 2008 - 2009

-This phase of Discovery represents the two year extension of the initiative with an increased investment in community and statewide grantees.
-The Memorial Fund Board of Trustees supported the extension and increased investment to take advantage of a favorable policy climate and to provide grantees the resources to leverage the growing momentum around early childhood issues.
+This phase represents the two year extension of Discovery with increased investment in community and statewide grantees.
+The Memorial Fund trustees encouraged staff to request increased investment to take advantage of a favorable policy climate and momentum for early childhood issues.

 Period of Enhanced Funding